You are viewing a story from harrypotterfanfiction.com

 ‘No one was better,’ I said turning away from them and making a move towards the bathroom, hoping to escape the questioning.
 However what I was not expecting her to follow me.

 I pushed passed her into the bathroom.
-‘It’s just a figure of speech Lavender and if you must know, Victor was a better kisser than Cormac,’ I lied quickly.
-Well actually, Victor was better than Cormac, but Ron’s kiss was still the best kiss I had ever had.
+‘It’s just a figure of speech Lavender and if you must know, Victor was a better kisser than Cormac,’ I lied quickly, saying anything to get her off of my back.
+Although in truth, Victor had been better than Cormac, but Ron’s kiss was still the best kiss I had ever had.
+I would just never admit that to her.
+Or anyone else.

 ‘Nope, just the two of them.
-Now if you’re finished with your interrogation, then I would actually like to get changed,’ I said, closing the door in her face, glad to be finally escaping the interrogation.
+Now if you’re finished with your interrogation, then I would actually like to get changed,’ I said, closing the door in her face, glad to be finally escaping the endless questioning.

 At least that was what I had thought.
 Everyone that I met or passed in the corridors seemed to ask questions or make comments about the party and I was getting pretty fed up of people making jokes about me getting pissed and passing out and also people making comments about me and Cormac, with many people assuming that Cormac and I were together.